-This software is protected by both United States Copyright Law and International Treaty provisions.
-Therefore you must treat this software just like a book with the following single exception.
-Borland International authorizes you to make archival copies of the software for the sole purpose of backing-up your software and protecting your investment from loss.
+This software is protected by both United States copyright law and international treaty provisions.
+Therefore, you must treat this software just like a book, with the following single exception.
+Borland International authorizes you to make archival copies of the software for the sole purpose of backing-up our software and protecting your investment from loss.

-By saying, "just like a book", Borland means for example that this software may be used by any number of people and may be freely moved from one computer location to another so long as there is No Possibility of it being used at one location while it's being used at another.
+By saying, "just like a book," Borland means, for example, that this software may be used by any number of people and may be freely moved from one computer location to another, so long as there is no possibility of it being used at one location while it's being used at another.
 Just like a book that can't be read by two different people in two different places at the same time, neither can the software be used by two different people in two different places at the same time.
-(Unless, of course, Borland's Copyright has been violated.)
+(Unless, of course, Borland's copyright has been violated.)